Top Tips on How to Lower Electricity Bills in France in 2021

 Simply put, self-consumption is the fact of producing your own electricity, to either use in at home or resell to a renewable energy provider.
 The electricity can come from air, water, or more commonly from the sun.
 Using the sun as the source of energy is particularly interesting, not only because photovoltaic panels are fairly easy to install, take up a lot of space and blend quite well in the landscape, they also are supported by the French Government through financial aids (see below).

-Thanks to solar panels, any household can enjoy a sustainable and autonomous way of heating and lighting their home, which overtime can become a decently profitable activity.
-This said, in times when the panels don’t produce enough energy to fulfill all of a house’s needs (at nighttime or during a storm for instance), the national electricity network takes over automatically and the electric meter will calculate this extra energy consumed.
+Thanks to solar panels, or devices such as the Smartflower (provided by EDF in France), any household can enjoy a sustainable and autonomous way of heating and lighting their home, which over time can become a decently profitable activity.
+This said, in times when the panels don’t produce enough energy to fulfil all of a house’s needs (at nighttime or during a storm for instance), the national electricity network takes over automatically and the electric meter will calculate this extra energy consumed.

 Financial help available for self-consumption in France